nico-martin/git-installer/README.md

 - bugfix: UI adjustments if installation fails
 - bugfix: copyDir/rename
 - bugfix: flush theme cache after new Theme is added
+- pushToDeploy URL now also works for POST requests

 ### 0.0.4
 - warning if REST API access is disabled